 The wildly spectacular mountains of the central mountain range make Sri Lanka a holiday destination with awe-inspiring scenery and it helps the island in the run to be a favourite winter holiday destination in the region.
-Sri Lanka has become the choice of holiday destination for people who look for a hideout to get away from the extreme cold in the northern hemisphere.
-Therefore, Sri Lanka is most crowded from November to April.
+Sri Lanka has become the choice of holiday destination for people, who look for a hideout to get away from the extreme cold in the northern hemisphere.
+Therefore, Sri Lanka is most crowded with (foreign traveller) from November to April.

 The traditional life of Sri Lankan is perch on charming villages and very appealing to people, who love to get away from the busy routine life.
 Try to have some time and enjoy peace of mind amidst the very basic and simple life of these remote villagers.
 If you can’t organize a village tour in Sri Lanka yourself contact Seerendipity tours, we are capable of helping you to organize your Sri Lanka holiday.

 Sri Lanka is a multi-faceted holiday destination with the possibility to touch one of the oldest unique cultures in the world with pristine beaches, primaeval rainforest, awe-inspiring historical construction, the fascinating animal world and warm friendly people.
 Following are some of the Sri Lanka travel tips that can be helpful for you to know how things happening on the island.